ROCm/rocprofiler/README.md

       By changing the temporary directory you can prevent removing the profiling data from /tmp or enable removing from not '/tmp' directory.

-  --basenames <on|off> - to turn on/off truncating of the kernel full function names till the base ones [off] --timestamp <on|off> - to turn on/off the kernel disoatches timestamps, dispatch/begin/end/complete [off] --ctx-limit <max number> - maximum number of outstanding contexts [0 - unlimited] --heartbeat <rate sec> - to print progress heartbeats [0 - disabled]
+  --basenames <on|off> - to turn on/off truncating of the kernel full function names till the base ones [off] --timestamp <on|off> - to turn on/off the kernel dispatches timestamps, dispatch/begin/end/complete [off] --ctx-limit <max number> - maximum number of outstanding contexts [0 - unlimited] --heartbeat <rate sec> - to print progress heartbeats [0 - disabled]